 The good news is they typically come with similar rates to any other loan.
 There are just a couple of things you need to know.

-- Your DTI has to be a lower than it would be on a regular loan (43% is what we require).
+- Your DTI has to be a lower than it would be on a regular loan (43% is our starting point)

-Although jumbo loans are the most common type of non-conforming loan, there are other types as well, which may enable someone to buy a piece of property that they otherwise couldn’t with a conforming loan.
-Sometimes a non-conforming loan may help someone with a credit issue such as a recent bankruptcy, although they’ll likely have to pay a higher rate in order to compensate for the additional risk.
+Beyond government and jumbo, there are other types of nonconforming loans.
+These may enable someone to buy a piece of property that they otherwise couldn’t with a conforming loan.
+Sometimes a non-conforming loan may help someone with a derogatory credit item such as a recent bankruptcy, although they’ll likely have to pay a higher rate in order to compensate for the additional risk.

 Benefits of Non-Conforming Loans

-When it comes to non-conforming loans, there are really three big benefits:
+When it comes to non-conforming loans, there are three big benefits:

 - Higher loan amounts available in the case of jumbo loans